 As far as simple pleasures go, there’s little that beats unwinding at the end of a hard day with a glass of wine.
-While there’s obvious risks from overindulging – those awful hangovers should be enough of a deterrent – could there also be some unexpected health benefits hidden inside that bottle of Malbec?
+While there are obvious risks from overindulging – those awful hangovers should be enough of a deterrent – could there also be some unexpected health benefits hidden inside that bottle of Malbec?

 It’s certainly true that wine – particularly red wine – contains a number of antioxidants, such as quercetin and resveratrol, which may play a part in reducing the risk of heart disease and cancer.
 Drinking an abundance of resveratrol-rich red wine has been touted as the reason behind the so-called “French Paradox” – the rates of coronary heart disease are low in France, despite citizens having a diet relatively rich in saturated fats.